Rye: benefits, dosage, contraindications

 Liver disorders ✪✪✪✪✪

-Young rye roots are used in gemmotherapy primarily for their effectiveness on the liver and skin.
+The young rootlets of rye are used in gemmotherapy primarily for their effectiveness on the liver and the skin.
 They have a notable healing action on liver cells, particularly in the treatment of chronic hepatitis.
-This soothing and reparative property of rye enhances the action of other plants like juniper or rosemary, thus improving their effectiveness on the liver.
+This soothing and restorative property of rye facilitates the action of other plants such as juniper or rosemary, thereby improving their effectiveness on the liver.

 Posologie